marcelohmdias/zsh-gh/README.md

 ## License

-The **zsh-gh** plugin is released under the [MIT License 2.0](https://github.com/marcelohmdias/zsh-gh/blob/main/LICENSE) unless explicitly mentioned in the file header.
+The **zsh-gh** plugin is released under the [MIT License](https://github.com/marcelohmdias/zsh-gh/blob/main/LICENSE) unless explicitly mentioned in the file header.